Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Rose petals are safe for dogs as long as they are not sprayed with various chemicals to prevent insects, weeds, and other pests.
 Substances commonly used to improve roses, such as cocoa mulch, can also cause problems.

-Insecticide, Acaricides, Fungicides, & Herbicides
+Insecticides, Acaricides, Fungicides, & Herbicides

-A wide range of chemicals is used to prevent insects, mites, weeds, or fungi from attacking or feeding on plants, including roses.
+A wide range of chemicals are used to prevent insects, mites, weeds, or fungi from attacking or feeding on plants, including roses.
 These substances are sprayed on the whole plant or placed at the roots.

 The most common chemicals used to treat roses that could cause poisoning in dogs are organophosphates, carbamates, and pyrethrins.
 The clinical signs of poisoning in dogs with these chemicals usually develop when pets have been excessively exposed to them.